Posted on behalf of Stephens, Anderson & Cummings on Nov 17, 2015 in Auto Accidents

 As the end of the year nears, the risk of intoxicated drivers out on the road increases.
 About one quarter of all fatal DUI accidents in Texas occur during the last three months of the year.
 These types of accidents are also more likely to occur on Friday than during a weekday.

 While we always encourage all drivers to never get behind the wheel while intoxicated, you can never determine or control if another motorist on the road is under the influence of drugs or alcohol.
-If you or someone you know is ever hurt or killed in a DUI accident, contact the team at Stephens, Anderson & Cummings.
+If you or someone you know is ever hurt or killed in a DUI accident, contact an auto accident lawyer at Stephens, Anderson & Cummings.

-With decades of legal experience, you can trust our lawyers to fight for the compensation you and your family deserve.
+With decades of legal experience, you can trust personal injury lawyers to fight for the compensation you and your family deserve.